Daniel Maldini: Loan to Spezia

 On 29 July 2022, fellow Serie A side Spezia announced Maldini had joined the club on a one-year loan from AC Milan.

 On 5 November 2022, on his league debut as a starter with Spezia, Maldini scored his first Serie A goal of the season against his parent team, AC Milan.
 On 10 March 2023, he scored a goal in a 2–1 victory over Inter Milan, to be Spezia's first ever win against the latter.

 Loan to Empoli

 On 10 July 2023, fellow Serie A side Empoli announced the signing of Maldini on a one-year loan with an option to buy.

 Monza

 On 10 January 2024, Milan sent Maldini on loan to fellow Serie A club Monza until the end of the 2023–24 season.
 He scored four goals in 11 league games.
 The deal was made permanent on 31 July 2024, with the player signing a two-year contract.

 Atalanta

-On 1 February 2025, Maldini moved permanently to Atalanta from Monza, for a reported transfer fee of €13m including performance-related bonuses.
+On 1 February 2025, Maldini moved permanently to Atalanta from Monza, for a reported transfer fee of €13 million including performance-related bonuses.

+Loan to Lazio

+On 27 January 2026, Maldini was loaned to Lazio for the remainder of the 2025–26 season, with an option to buy that would become an obligation under certain conditions.
+He scored his first goal for the club in a 2–1 victory over Sassuolo on 9 March 2026.

+Loan to Cagliari

+On 9 August 2026, Maldini joined Cagliari on loan for the 2026–27 season, with an option to buy that becomes mandatory if certain sporting conditions are met.